The-CogniCode/sql-data-warehouse-project/README.md

 │   └── gold/                          # Scripts for creating analytical models
 ├── tests/                             # Test scripts and quality files ├── README.md                          # Project overview and instructions
-├── LICENSE                            # License information for the repository ├── .gitignore                         # Files and directories to be excluded from version control └── requirements.txt                   # Dependencies and requirements for the project
+└── LICENSE                            # License information for the repository
 ```

 ---